Introduction

 Why is a Letter of Undertaking Required?

 A Letter of Undertaking (LUT) is required for Indian exporters to send goods or services abroad without paying IGST upfront.
-It removes the need for refund claims and associated delays in shopping, helps maintain cash flow, and lets you stay GST compliant, particularly if your business deals with global trade.
+Here are the five specific reasons why exporters choose to file one:

 Who is Eligible to File LUT under GST?